developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 Dremio runs the job or jobs to recreate the Reflection after you click **Save**.

-### Editing Aggregation Reflections in the **Basic** View of the Reflections Editor[​](#editing-aggregation-reflections-in-the-basic-view-of-the-reflections-editor "Direct link to editing-aggregation-reflections-in-the-basic-view-of-the-reflections-editor")
+### Editing Aggregation Reflections in the **Basic** View of the Reflections Editor

 1. Open the Reflections editor.

-See [Locations of the Reflections Editor](#locations-of-the-reflections-editor) to find out where you can open the editor from.
+See Locations of the Reflections Editor to find out where you can open the editor from.

 1. In the Aggregation Reflection section of the editor, modify or accept the recommendation for dimension fields and measure fields.
 2. Click **Save**.

-### Editing Aggregation Reflections in the **Advanced** View of the Reflections Editor[​](#editing-aggregation-reflections-in-the-advanced-view-of-the-reflections-editor "Direct link to editing-aggregation-reflections-in-the-advanced-view-of-the-reflections-editor")
+### Editing Aggregation Reflections in the **Advanced** View of the Reflections Editor

 1. Open the Reflections editor.

-See [Locations of the Reflections Editor](#locations-of-the-reflections-editor) to find out where you can open the editor from.
+See Locations of the Reflections Editor to find out where you can open the editor from.

 1. Click the **Advanced View** button in the top-right corner of the editor.
 2. Click **Aggregation Reflections**.